fraggjkee/sms-confirmation-view/README.md

 - `scv_symbolTextSize`: text size used within symbol subviews.
 Default value = [22sp](https://github.com/fraggjkee/SmsConfirmationView/blob/fb2be87c0510a10a95b343f79380de72f6fe7742/library/src/main/res/values/dimens.xml#L8)
 - `scv_symbolBackgroundColor`: filler color for symbol subviews.
 Default value = `?attr/colorSurface` or `Color.BLACK` if such attribute is not defined in your app's theme.
 - `scv_symbolBorderColor`: color to use for symbol subview's stroke outline.
 Default value = `?attr/colorSurface` or `Color.BLACK` if such attribute is not defined in your app's theme.
+- `scv_symbolBorderActiveColor`: color to use for symbol subview's stroke outline for an active symbol.
+Default value = `scv_symbolBorderColor`.
 - `scv_symbolBorderWidth`: thickness of the stroke used to draw symbol subview's border.
 Default value = [2dp](https://github.com/fraggjkee/SmsConfirmationView/blob/fb2be87c0510a10a95b343f79380de72f6fe7742/library/src/main/res/values/dimens.xml#L9)
 - `scv_symbolBorderCornerRadius`: corner radius for symbol subview's border.
 Default value = [2dp](https://github.com/fraggjkee/SmsConfirmationView/blob/fb2be87c0510a10a95b343f79380de72f6fe7742/library/src/main/res/values/dimens.xml#L5)